 See our dracaena light requirements guide.

-Fixing damage done by incorrect watering
+Fix the damage done to the roots by incorrect watering

 An incorrect watering routine will often cause a dracaena to shed leaves.
 This is due to dehydration.